 The Bunker Hill Driveway Alert shown here is available online, as well as through one of my favorite stores, Harbor Freight Tools.

 The transmitter is weather-resistant, so it can be located outdoors without a cover.
 Because I live in Arizona, I always prefer to mount exterior equipment under an eave or overhang if possible.
-This offers protection from the sun, and will give any device a longer service life.
+This offers some protection from the sun, and will give any device a longer service life.

 The receiver unit is not weather-rated, and should be placed indoors on a table or shelf, or wall-mounted.